 How to prevent nosebleeds

-We cannot always prevent this from happening, but there are steps that you can do to help prevent them.
+We cannot always prevent this from happening, but there are steps that you can take to help prevent them.

 - Use a humidifier.
-In Colorado, the air is very dry and can cause the nasal passages to dry out.
+In Colorado, the air is very dry, which can dry out the nasal passages.

 - Keep the inside of your nose moist with a saline spray or gel.